Beginners Singing Lessons Classes

 I also work on stage fright and we do some powerful, but playful games to help deal with our insecurities.
 Sometimes beginners aren't yet comfortable singing by themselves in front of other people, and that's okay.
-In my beginning classes, you are never put on the spot to sing alone unless you want to.
+You are never put on the spot to sing alone unless you want to.
 It is always your choice.
 Singing should be joyous and not intimidating.
 It is valuable, however, for me to hear just your voice so I can help with your instrument's specific needs.

 My goal is to make it fun.
 I love using visuals and to help you learn by doing.
 It's like vocal kindergarten.
-Don't be surprised to find balloons, straws, soup ladles, a shield, rubber bands, a turkey baster, and a very cool vintage 1987 Yamaha Keytar as part of my teaching toolbox.
+Don't be surprised to find balloons, straws, soup ladles, a shield, rubber bands, a turkey baster, paint swatches, fortune cookies and candy as part of my teaching toolbox.
 You might even learn a few vocal tricks from Mickey Mouse and Scooby Doo!

 Each class is based on the needs of each student in attendance.
 Every person has different challenges and different goals and we give ample class time to those issues.
-Most students repeat the introductory class a second time.
+Most students repeat the classes.
 Hearing similar information with your singing skills at higher level, feels like new information!
-It is an affordable way to get some basics before moving onto the intermediate or the workshop classes.
+It is an affordable way to get voice lessons.

 I have decorative curtains around the room to create a fun atmosphere, one looks like a piano, one a wall of guitar amps, and the other looks like a stage curtain.
 It's a way to engage the "pretend" part of you to keep the class playful and lighthearted.
-Much easier to learn if you are relaxed.
+Much easier to learn if you are relaxed and laughing.
 You can always just sing from your seat (but it really is fun to be on "stage.")